 I can only presume after hearing this that the powerful anti inflammatory properties of this turmeric paste had worked their magic.
 I was elated, and this is the catalyst for this post so should share these findings with others.

-I believe from my research that turmeric needs to be taken with other components for maximum absorption – which is why this remedy worked so well for my mum.
+There is a lot of research reprting that turmeric needs to be taken with other components for maximum absorption – which is probably the reason why this remedy worked so well for my mum.
 The particular capsules she was already taking were just turmeric powder alone and so it seems didn’t have the power to shift her chesty cough.
 But when she took the paste, at higher doses, AND mixed with all the other anti inflammatory components it worked like an absolute charm.

 A True Super Food!